cube-js/cube/docs/content/Caching/Using-Pre-Aggreations.md

 store pre-aggregations inside its own purpose-built storage layer: Cube Store.

 Alternatively, you can store external pre-aggregations in a different database, such MySQL or Postgres.
-In order to make it work, you should set the [`externalDriverFactory`][ref-config-extdriverfactory] and [`externalDbType`][ref-config-extdbtype] properties in your `cube.js` configuration file.
+In order to make this work, you should set the [`externalDriverFactory`][ref-config-extdriverfactory] and [`externalDbType`][ref-config-extdbtype] properties in your `cube.js` configuration file.
 These properties cal also be set through the environment